Charles Lock Eastlake: Life

 Having already advised the National Gallery, London on acquisitions, he was appointed the Gallery's second Keeper in 1843, a post he later resigned "in consequence of an unfortunate purchase that roused much animadversion, a portrait erroneously ascribed to Holbein".
-In 1855 he returned as the first Director, "with more extended powers".
+In 1855 he returned as the first director, "with more extended powers".

-In 1849 he married Elizabeth Rigby, an art historian and translator of German art histories, forming a formidable art history writing partnership.
+In 1849, he married Elizabeth Rigby, an art historian and translator of German art histories.
+Together they formed a formidable art history writing partnership.

 In 1845, he was elected into the National Academy of Design as an Honorary Academician.
 From 1850 to 1865, he was the second president of the Birmingham Society of Artists.
-Elected President of the Royal Academy and knighted in 1850, he became a notable figure in the British art establishment, being appointed the first President of the Photographic Society in 1853 and, in 1855, the first Director of the National Gallery.
-His directorship was marred by the signal failure of the National Gallery to fulfill the terms of the bequest of J.M.W.Turner, his erstwhile friend.
-Cambridge University awarded him an honorary degree in 1864.
+Elected president of the Royal Academy and knighted in 1850, he became a notable figure in the British art establishment.
+He was appointed the first president of the Photographic Society in 1853 and the first director of the National Gallery in 1855.
+In 1864, the University of Cambridge awarded him an honorary degree.

 Legacy

-Eastlake died in Pisa, Italy, on Christmas Eve 1865, and is buried at Kensal Green Cemetery, London.
-His will provided for the Gallery to purchase his own collection of paintings.
+On 24 December 1865, Eastlake died in Pisa, Italy.
+He is buried at Kensal Green Cemetery, London.
+His will provided for the Gallery to purchase his collection of paintings.
 Lady Eastlake sold her husband's art history book collection to the Gallery's library.

+Popular culture

+In the film Effie Gray (2014), he is portrayed by James Fox.